 Each student has the right to determine when, and if to disclose the nature of a disability to the faculty.
 We know that communication is important and we encourage students to discuss their learning needs, as well as their strengths and weaknesses.
 Some students, especially those with hidden disabilities, such as psychological or learning disabilities, may need time to feel comfortable to discuss their disability.
 Some students may never choose or need to discuss their disability.

 Why does CLASS keep asking me to choose a textbook for my class in the fall?
 It’s two months away, and I can’t decide right now.

 Students whose disability impacts their reading may receive an accommodation for their course reading materials (textbooks, handouts, syllabi, lab manuals) to be in an accessible format.
 Formats include Braille, large print, e-text, or scan and read access.
 Advanced planning is essential in the provision of alternate format print materials.
-Depending upon the particular format, it can take up to 8 weeks for a taped text and 3 or more months for a Brailled document.
+Depending upon the particular format, it can take up to eight weeks for a audio recorded text and three or more months for a Brailled document.

 I have a student with a disability who is behind in the assignments.
 This student has not done well on the exams.
 May I fail the student if she or he does not earn the required points to pass the class?